chevcast/shotgun/README.md

 ### Our example 'echo' command

-What we did in a previous example is create a simple command called 'echo' that will be plugged into the shotgun shell framework simply by placing the module in the 'cmds' directory (or the directory you passed into the shell).
+What we did in a previous example is create a simple command called 'echo' that will be plugged into the shotgun shell framework simply by placing the module in the 'shotgun_cmds' directory (or the directory you passed into the shell).

 The example command we just wrote is a pretty simple command.
 It performs a small task and only accepts one option.
 The nice thing about shotgun is that you don't have to do any pre-parsing of user input before passing it along to the module.
 Shotgun does all the legwork for you, allowing you to focus on creating well-designed command modules instead of worrying about user input, context, etc.